 Cubist is for numeric outcomes while RuleFit can work with numeric and categorical outcomes.
 For this document, we’ll focus on numeric outcomes (without loss of generality).

 For each model, an an initial tree-based model is created.
 Let’s look at a really simple example tree:

 In this case, two predictors are used in splits:

-B. On this graph, the split to the left is the “<” condition.
-There are three terminal nodes shown as diamonds.
+B. With this model, the split to the left is the “<” condition.
+There are three terminal nodes.
 This tree-based structure can be converted to a set of distinct rules.
 Each rule is a collection of

 if/then statements that define the path to the terminal nodes.
 In this example: